aardappel/lobster/docs/source/lsp.md

 See your IDE/editors documentation on how to integrate this.
 PRs are always welcome.

-You compile the LSP to a final js file to be execute by node with `npm webpack`.
+You compile the LSP to a final js file to be execute by node with `npm run webpack`.